polterguy/magic.lambda.sockets/README.md

 The above will resolve to a Hyperlambda file expected to exist at `/modules/foo/some-hyperlambda-file.socket.hl`, passing in the `foo` argument as lambda nodes.
-In addition you can invoke SignalR methods by signaling the **[sockets.publish]** slot, which will automatically transform the specified children nodes to JSON and invoke the specified method for all subscribers.
+In addition you can invoke SignalR methods by signaling the **[sockets.signal]** slot, which will automatically transform the specified children nodes to JSON and invoke the specified method for all subscribers.
 Below is an example.

 ```
-sockets.publish:foo.bar
+sockets.signal:foo.bar
    roles:root, admin
    args
       howdy:world